 Reporting Guidelines for Specific manuscript types are given below.
 A statement of compliance with the appropriate guideline must be included on the title page of the manuscript.

 The Editorial Process

-Annals of Medical Research and Practice has a highly rigorous double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.
+Annals of Medical Research and Practice has a highly rigorous and unbiased double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.

-Manuscripts submitted for publication in the Annals of Medical Research and Practice are sent for blind review.
-The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
-The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author.
+In a double-blind review process, the reviewers and authors are unaware of each other’s identity.
+The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author anonymously.
 The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised manuscript version.
 This process is repeated until reviewers and editors are satisfied with the manuscript.

 In-house submissions that contain the work of any editorial board member are not allowed to be reviewed by that editorial board member, and an independent editor makes all decisions regarding this manuscript.
 In addition, these manuscripts are reviewed by two external reviewers.
 This is also disclosed in the published manuscript under the section of Conflict of Interest.

 The manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.